arc-language/arc-lang/parser/PACKAGE.md

 	// ExitReferenceType is called when exiting the referenceType production.
 	ExitReferenceType(c *ReferenceTypeContext)

-	// ExitVectorType is called when exiting the vectorType production.
+	// ExitArrayType is called when exiting the arrayType production.
-	ExitVectorType(c *VectorTypeContext)
+	ExitArrayType(c *ArrayTypeContext)

-	// ExitMapType is called when exiting the mapType production.
+	// ExitArraySize is called when exiting the arraySize production.
-	ExitMapType(c *MapTypeContext)
+	ExitArraySize(c *ArraySizeContext)

 	// ExitBlock is called when exiting the block production.
 	ExitBlock(c *BlockContext)